CrazedCrusade/Follow-the-Light/README.md

 ## Results:
 Youtube link to our Demonstration:https://www.youtube.com/watch?v=XWv6A3MjD5k Our final product now currently sweeps whenever the photoresistors detect a change in light.

+What you could add is a light versus position graph that stores the analog values to show which places the gondola recieved the most light.

 ## License
 MIT License